Confiance-class patrol vessel: History

 The ships were based designs by Mauric and constructed at Socarenam shipyards at Saint-Malo.
 The hulls were then towed to their site at Boulogne-sur-Mer for fitting out, installing navigation equipment and mounting artillery.

 In late 2022, La Résolue deployed to Saint Lucia to assist the French Red Cross in the face of floods that affected the north of the island.
 The ship deployed with 350 tonnes of food, clothing and hygiene kits to support relief efforts.

+In early 2025, La Confiance, operating 1300 km off the coast of Martinique, intercepted a vessel carrying nine tons of cocaine.

 Characteristics

 The ships have a 24-sailor crew, and can accommodate 14 further passengers.
 The Confiance-class patrol vessels can stay at sea for up to 12 days.
 They are equipped with two RHIBs for boarding parties.
 One of the RHIBs can be launched from a ramp at the aft, and the other from a davit.

 Armament constitutes a remote-operated Nexter Narwhal 20 mm autocannon made by Nexter, as well as mountings for 12.7 mm and 7.62 mm machine guns.